 Salary: £9.15 p/hour plus service charge allocation

-Holiday Entitlement: 20 days per year, plus 8 days for statutory holidays.
+Holiday Entitlement: 20 days per year, plus 8 days for statutory holidays pro rata

 Notice period: 2 weeks

 Pension: The Royal Court operates a contributory company pension scheme for all permanent Employees which you can choose to pay into through salary exchange or as a net pay contribution.
 The employee is free to contribute at any level and the company will match the employee contribution up to a maximum of 5% of gross salary.
 We also operate a workplace auto enrolment pension scheme at a contribution level of 2%: 1% from the employee and 1% from the employer.
 We will write to you within the first month of you joining English Stage Company to explain what your options are and how auto enrolment works.